weepy/blueface/docs/the-surface.md

 <span>Dial</span>
 <img src='../img/dial.jpg'/>
 <p>
-A score of notes that play an instrument e.g. a drum beat or bassline
+A circle represents a dial which are dragged to adjust a setting e.g. a Filter. <br><br>
 </p>
 </div>